Gulf Branch

 Gulf Branch is a stream in Arlington County, Virginia.
 From its source southwest of the Gulf Branch Nature Center, Gulf Branch flows on a northeastern course and empties into the Potomac River within the Federal parklands of the George Washington Memorial Parkway.
 Gulf Branch is surrounded predominantly by forests.

+Restoration efforts

+In 2014, testing by Arlington County found that nearly half of Gulf Branch’s streambanks were actively eroding, so the county designated Gulf Branch a priority stream for restoration.
+A restoration project expected to take one year, began construction in early 2026.